bsamot10/EuroleagueDataETL/postgres_etl/README.md

 The _players_ and _teams_ tables are created from the _box_score_ table and they are not directly dependent from the _Header_ and _Boxscore_ URIs.
 They are small tables containing the aggregated season stats of each player and team, and they are created once-off for all seasons every time the _box_score_ table is requested.

+Apart from the primary key, a few additional indices have been created for each table.
+The relevant index columns for each table, can be found in the _Indexer_ class of the _table_indexing_ module.

 ### Example 1 (default execution)